bkeiren/EasyImgur/README.md

     - Upload to Imgur
     - Upload to Imgur (anonymous)

+#### Enable telemetry
+This option determines whether EasyImgur will send telemetry data regarding how it's being used.
+This data is used to determine how we can improve EasyImgur.

 ## Running in portable mode

 EasyImgur can be run in portable mode to allow you to take your settings and account authorization tokens with you on (for example) a USB drive!
 To run EasyImgur in portable mode simply start it with the command line switch `/portable`: